The two wounds in the Hands,

 From his arrival in 1966 until the Third General Chapter in 1986, Brother Andrew was the General Servant (Superior General).
 He formed and governed the brothers during those years, helping them to find their own identity as religious brothers within the M.C. family.
 Although the charism comes from Mother Teresa, Brother Andrew gave the Brothers a particular appreciation of their own poverty as instruments in God’s hands, and of the wonderful fact that God uses weak and wounded men like themselves for his own work.
 Because of his important role in their history, the Brothers consider Brother Andrew as their “co-founder” with Mother Teresa.

 For the first 10 years, the congregation grew mainly in India with Indian vocations.
 Since then, many houses have been established in other countries and men of other nationalities have also joined.
-As of 2005, there are about 370 professed Brothers with 42 houses in India and 27 houses in 20 other countries.
+As of 2022, there are about 385 professed Brothers with 71 houses in 21 countries.

 The religious congregation of the Missionaries of Charity Brothers is of pontifical right.
 Brothers profess the three vows of poverty, chastity, and obedience and a special fourth vow of whole-hearted and freeservice to the poorest of the poor.